Updated: Jan 17

-If you prefer larger potatoes, wait until the tubers are fully developed before harvesting.
-Curing them makes the skin rougher and less susceptible to damage.
+If you prefer larger potatoes for baking, etc., wait until the tubers are fully developed before harvesting.
+Curing them makes the skin tougher and less susceptible to damage.
 Cured potatoes can last for several weeks in a cool, dark cupboard, or even longer if stored in the refrigerator.
 When refrigerated, the starch in the potato will slowly convert to sugar, so if they're chilled for very long they'll taste sweet.

 The Eyes Have It

 As mentioned above, you will be growing your potatoes from pieces of another potato.
 When shopping for seed potatoes, choose those that have lots of buds or “eyes.”
 New growth will sprout from those spots and grow into plants.